 - Create an online course that walks people through the basics of knitting and crocheting.

 5. DIY kits

 Project-based kits for DIY projects, arts, and crafts are a big thing right now.
-Putting everything someone needs together makes it much easier for people who are casually learning a new hobby.
+Packaging all of the tools and materials makes it much easier for people who are casually learning a new hobby.
 Experts even love kits because you have someone else making choices for you.

 You can sell DIY kits related to all kinds of hobbies: embroidery, watercolor painting, tie-dye kits, pompom making, candles, wreaths, friendship bracelets, jewelry making, bookbinding, soapmaking, etc.